The Essential Tips for Staying Healthy While Travelling New Zealand

 - Nasal spray decongestant: relieves nasal congestion, particularly if travelling by plane

-- Pain relief medicines: relieve different types of pain including toothache, headache and backache.
-Also reduces symptoms associated with fever
+- Pain relief medicines: like paracetamol and ibuprofen relieve different types of pain including toothache, headache and backache, also reduces symptoms associated with fever

-- Plasters: for minor cuts.
+- Plasters (bandaids): for minor cuts.
 Also, blister treatments and prevention if hiking

 - Sunscreen: protect against sunburn.
 Be sure to also purchase something for your lips as well as face and body

-- Water purifying tablets: make contaminated water safe to drink.
+- Water purifying tablets or Lifestraw: make contaminated water safe to drink.

-For more information on what to pack, see The Ultimate Packing List for an Extended Trip in New Zealand.
+For more information on what to pack, check out our New Zealand Packing List: What to Pack for New Zealand.

 If You Need to Seek Medical Treatment in New Zealand…

 Should the worst happen and you or those you are travelling with fall ill or have an accident, never fear.
 New Zealand has a capable healthcare system that will never turn away international visitors or non-residents.

 Healthcare is heavily subsidised and even some of the costs for injuries caused by accidents in New Zealand are covered by the universal insurance, ACC, not to mention your travel insurance.
 Learn more about paying for healthcare in How to Pay for Healthcare Services in New Zealand.